logicminds/gitlab_mirrors/README.md

 The script loops around the mirror list and adds them via the add_mirrors.sh script which is part of the gitlab_mirrors project.
 Setting up a cron job allows us to automatically add new mirrors by just updating the mirror_list.yaml.
-Furthermore, if you keep the mirror list in a git repo and create a cron job to auto update the mirror_list repo you can basically control the whole mirroring via a new commit to the mirror list repo.
+Furthermore, if you keep the mirror list in a git repo and create a cron job to auto update the mirror_list repo, you can basically control the whole mirroring via a new commit to the mirror list repo.
 All of this functionality is baked into the mirror_list class so you don't need to configure anything but the creation of the repo.